 Why was the curriculum developed?

 As a teacher and entrepreneur, I was fortunate to have the opportunity to assist with the Youth Entrepreneur Camp at my employer (University of Wisconsin-Madison Small Business Development Center).
-In 2008, the youth entrepreneur camp at the UW-Madison was in jeopardy of being discontinued due to budget cuts (at the time we hired a consultant to teach the camp).
+In 2008, the youth entrepreneur camp at the UW-Madison was in jeopardy of being discontinued due to budget cuts (at that time we hired an outside instructor to teach the camp).
 I was very passionate about the program so I proposed to rewrite the curriculum so that we could teach it in-house and the new curriculum was born.
 It was a great success and I started getting phone calls from others who wanted to implement youth entrepreneurship.
 That’s when I got the idea to start my own business, write the book and create a new and improved curriculum and game so other people could easily implement their own youth entrepreneurship program (without having to spend hours to create and test it).
-The activities are proven and have been used for hundreds of kids ages 9 and up to introduce entrepreneurship in an experiential way since 2008.
+The activities are proven and have been used for hundreds of kids ages 10 and up to introduce entrepreneurship in an experiential way since 2008.